Well, Happy Birthday to me! At this moment, I’m four times my daughter’s age! I’m 56 years away from 100!

 I just want to remind you because I always feel bad when people miss out on these kinds of things.

 My first book, How to Manage Your Home Without Losing Your Mind is 1.99 in e-book form through the end of this month.
+NOTE: the prices mentioned were current at time this post was published.
+They may have changed.
 Here it is for Kindle and Nook, and it’s also available (in the U.S.) for that price on other digital book platforms.
 If you don’t have an ereader, I explain in this video how to get a free ereader app on your phone so you can take advantage of deals like these.

 Pre-ordering my book would be the best birthday gift ever, if you’re in a birthday-gift-giving mood.
 And you get a gift when you give that gift!